 - 1/2 cup chopped fresh basil or flat-leaf parsley

 - Toasted baguette slices, for serving

-Preheat the oven to 350°F. Put the garlic in a small baking dish, cut sides up, and drizzle the cut sides of the garlic with 1 tablespoon of the olive oil, then season with salt and pepper.
+Preheat oven to 350°F (180°C).
+Put garlic in a small baking dish, cut sides up, and drizzle cut sides of garlic with 1 tablespoon of the olive oil, then season with salt and pepper.
 Cover and bake for about 1 hour, until very soft.
-Squeeze the soft garlic from the papery skins into a small bowl.
-Stir in 2 tablespoons of the olive oil and season with salt and pepper.
+Squeeze soft garlic from papery skins into a small bowl.
+Stir in 2 tablespoons of olive oil and season with salt and pepper.

-In a large pot, heat the remaining 3 tablespoons of olive oil.
-Add the scallions and chile flakes, and cook over medium heat for 2 minutes.
-Add the tomatoes, cover, and cook until the tomatoes dissolve, about 4 minutes.
-Raise the heat to medium-high and add the garlic purée and the wine.
+In a large pot, heat remaining 3 tablespoons of olive oil.
+Add scallions and chile flakes, and cook over medium heat for 2 minutes.
+Add tomatoes, cover, and cook until the tomatoes dissolve, about 4 minutes.
+Raise heat to medium-high and add garlic purée and wine.

-Bring the scallion-garlic mixture to a boil and add the mussels.
-Cover and cook, shaking the pot a few times, until the mussels open, about 5 minutes.
-With a large slotted spoon or Chinese wire strainer, lift the open mussels from the pot and transfer to serving bowls.
+Bring scallion-garlic mixture to a boil and add mussels.
+Cover and cook, shaking the pot a few times, until mussels open, about 5 minutes.
+With a large slotted spoon or Chinese wire strainer, lift open mussels from pot and transfer to serving bowls.
 Discard any mussels that do not open.

-Remove the pot from the heat.
-Season the sauce with salt and pepper and add the basil.
-Pour the sauce over the mussels and serve right away with toasted baguette slices.
+Remove pot from heat.
+Season sauce with salt and pepper and add basil.
+Pour sauce over mussels and serve right away with toasted baguette slices.